Predictive Process Model Monitoring using Recurrent Neural Networks: Introduction

 \section{Introduction}

-Predictive process monitoring has known a recent surge of interest, fuelled by the growth of new machine learning applications tailored to big data solutions.
+Predictive Process Monitoring (PPM) has known a recent surge of interest, fuelled by the growth of new machine learning applications.
 Most notably, the introduction of recurrent neural networks facilitated a leap in performance for remaining time and next-in-sequence prediction \cite{DBLP:journals/dss/EvermannRF17,DBLP:conf/caise/TaxVRD17}.
 Others have focused efforts on predicting the outcome of particular objectives of a process execution \cite{DBLP:conf/caise/MaggiFDG14,DBLP:journals/corr/TeinemaaDRM17}, e.g., the acceptance of a loan application, or the execution of a credit check before starting the review of a loan application.
 Both are based on using process execution prefixes, i.e., historic evidence of a process typically captured in event logs.
 The former targets activity labels and execution time as dependent variables while the latter whether particular objectives formulated as rules, often linear temporal logic (LTL) rules between activities and/or data variables, hold as dependent variable(s).
+On the other hand, a recent paradigm shift was proposed to move towards process system-wide predictions through Process Model Forecasting (PMF) \cite{smedt2021process}.
+By predicting activity-to-activity directly-follows occurrences using univariate time series techniques, a long-term forecast is obtained of the process model supporting the system.
+This allows to perform more strategic analyses compared to predictive process monitoring, which is a more operational and essentially case-based paradigm, but results in a more coarsely-distributed predictive accuracy.